-Clinical integration is an effort among physicians, often in collaboration with a hospital or health system, to develop active and ongoing clinical initiatives that are designed to control costs and improve the quality of health care services.
-The University of Maryland Quality Care Network (UMQCN) is a clinically integrated network of providers that have shared responsibility for the care of a defined population of patients and can contract as one entity with payers.
+Clinical integration is a concerted effort among physicians and a hospital/health system to develop active and ongoing clinical initiatives that are designed to control costs and improve the quality of health care services.
+The University of Maryland Quality Care Network (UM QCN) is a clinically integrated network of providers that assume shared responsibility for the care of a defined population of patients and contract as one entity with payers.

 - Sign a Participation Agreement and Business Associate Agreement.